-The Windsor Debates Applying "Chatham House rules", in the surroundings of the Castle, our biannual Debate creates space and, importantly, time for invited guests to consider, reflect and grapple with a range of significant topics.
+ġ, ebates lindsor Artificial Intelligence as a Force for Good Vicars' Hall, St George's House, Windsor Castle Friday 15th March 2024 4 The Windsor Debates Applying "Chatham House rules", in the surroundings of the Castle, our biannual Debate creates space and, importantly, time for invited guests to consider, reflect and grapple with a range of significant topics.
 Space and time for our guests to discuss, argue cogently and listen carefully.
 Space and time for people to disagree civilly, find common ground, test each other's intellectual position, perhaps even reach consensus.
 Through participation we hope, in a small way, to nurture wisdom and provide personal business development.
 Artificial Intelligence as a force for good Practitioners, industrialists, thought leaders and academic alike are all in agreement that Artificial Intelligence (AI) will revolutionise the way we interact.
 In March 2024 we will be taking an opportunity to consider, reflect and debate the theme of "Artificial Intelligence as a force for good".
-A dynamic, developing and politically sensitive theme our four sessions will explore the topics of: Al and Productivity; Regulation and Ethics; Geopolitics and Democracy and How Al is impacting on Organisational Change.
+A dynamic, developing and politically sensitive theme our four sessions will explore the topics of: AI and Productivity; Regulation and Ethics; Geopolitics and Democracy and How AI is impacting on Organisational Change.
+Chair and facilitator Iain Anderson | Executive Chairman at H/Advisors - Cicero Steering our Windsor Debates we welcome, once again, Iain Anderson.

-Steering our Windsor Debates we welcome, once again, Iain Anderson. lain is an expert in integrated communications, global political risk and public policy with over 30 years' experience in communications, initially as a business journalist and then as a founding shareholder at Incisive Media.
+lain is an expert in integrated communications, global political risk and public policy with over 30 years' experience in communications, initially as a business journalist and then as a founding shareholder at Incisive Media.
 He has worked for a range of politicians as an advisor. lain is co-founder and Executive Chairman at H/Advisors Cicero and focuses on public policy and corporate communications strategy supporting many global FTSE and Fortune 500 blue chip organisations.
 He is a Non-Executive Director of Innovate Finance and one of the Financial Times Global 100 LGBTQ Executives.
 Iain is a former chair of the Stonewall Board.
 He sits on the Court of the University of St Andrews as a Non-Executive Director.
 Iain was the UK Government's first ever LGBT+ Business Champion.
 In February 2024 he published an independent report - 'A New Partnership - a long term plan for Government business relations to power our economy and society' - for Shadow Business and Trade Secretary Jonathan Reynolds, MP.